Alien (franchise): Alien: Isolation – The Digital Series (2019)

-Alien: Earth (2025)
+Alien: Earth (2025–present)

 On December 10, 2020, as part of Disney's Investor Day presentation, a new TV series project based on the franchise was announced to be in development for FX on Hulu, with Noah Hawley and Scott being involved (the former as showrunner and the latter as producer).
 It will be set on Earth in the near future, thus marking the first of the franchise to do so without featuring Ellen Ripley.
 At the 2021 Television Critics Association Press Tour, FX network's John Landgraf said that the series will probably premiere in 2023.
 A casting sheet for characters Hermit and Wendy shed light on the show's leads.
 Reports suggested that the TV series would start filming in March 2022, but production was delayed until 2023, due to the COVID-19 pandemic.
 On April 6, Landgraf stated that the series was in "active preproduction".
 On July 19, the production of the series began in Thailand with Sydney Chandler, Alex Lawther and Samuel Blenkin being cast as the series' lead roles.
 Alien: Earth premiered on FX and FX on Hulu on August 12, 2025.

-The series officially takes place in an alternate timeline within the Alien universe and is not considered part of the main canon.
+Though many people have misinterpreted showrunner Noah Hawley's comments about the series (claiming it takes place in an alternate timeline within the Alien universe rather than being part of the main canon), Hawley actually only said "It's got to be its own thing," going on to talk about how he brings together different influences and doesn't follow the existing template for Alien-universe stories.